-Regarding the cause-of-death analysis.
-It is true that deaths from hypertension and atherosclerosis could be overestimated at the expense of ischemic heart disease mortality in some countries, such as Poland before 1991 (Cooper et al 1984, Zatonski 1998).
-However, death certification rates showed decreases in both ischemic heart diseases (IHD) and atherosclerosis, suggesting that the decline in mortality from IHD was unlikely due to changes in coding practices after 1991.
-Since our analysis on causes of death is focused from 1994 onwards to have comparability between a set of countries, the change in coding practices is unlikely to influence the estimates that we show (Zatonski 1998).
-We now mention this in the limitations section.

-As the reviewer pointed out, the role of alcohol on Poland does not explain the decline in mortality from Ischemic Heart Diseases in the years 1991-94, but they could be attributed to changes in dietary conditions (Zatonski 1998).
-We have improved the discussion section by lessening the role of alcohol consumption on mortality patterns in Poland and Czech Republic, and mentioning that in these countries the reason of gains in life expectancy and compression of mortality due to the decline in stroke and IHD may be explained by other factors (Pająk 2011), such as changes dietary habits (Zatonski 1998).
+It is true that Central European countries, such as Poland, Slovakia, and Czech Republic, did not experience the large mortality fluctuations that former USSR countries did.
+These countries did not experience the large changes in alcohol consumption, and therefore the its role is rather small.
+For instance, it is known that the role of alcohol in Poland, Czech Republic, and other CEE countries, especially those not ex-USSRK, does not explain the decline in mortality from cardiovascular diseases after 1990, but they could be attributed to changes in dietary conditions and improving medical care (Pająk & Kozela 2011, Zatonski 1998).
+We have improved the discussion section by lessening the role of alcohol consumption on mortality patterns in Central Europe, and mentioning that in these countries the reason of gains in life expectancy and compression of mortality due to cardiovascular conditionsmay be explained by other factors, such as changes dietary habits and improvements in medical care (Zatonski 1998, Pająk and Kozela 2011).

 Page 16, paragraph 2: We added: “